johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Most of the systems we write nowadays (whether we want it or not) are distributed.

+Most of the systems we write nowadays (whether we want it or not) are distributed.

+For example:
-They may use multiple processes and communicate between them and the parent process using some ICP (inter-process communication) mechanism.
-They may be part of a multi-service backend system and communicate between those nodes using various networking technologies.
-They may be a single service, however be spread out across multiple nodes in for availability and/or load-balancing reasons.
+- They might have multiple processes with the parent process using some ICP (inter-process communication) mechanism.
+- They might be part of a multi-service backend system that uses various networking technologies for communication between the nodes.
+- They might be a single service, but spread out across multiple nodes for availability and/or load-balancing reasons.

 These use-cases all vary significantly and have very different underlying transports and mechanisms that enable them.
-However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in them all.
-Yet, each time the code looks tremendously different.
+Their implementations are also tremendously different.
+However, the general concept of wanting to communicate with non-local _identifiable_ entities is common in all of them.

 Distributed actors provide an extension point in Swift's actor runtime that enables it to truly enable actors as a general conceptual model for asynchronous communication, regardless if in-process or not.

-This proposal _does not_ define any specific runtime, however it is designed such that various (first, and third-party) implementations of `ActorTransport`s allow distributed actors to fit whichever communication patterns suit the specific use-case.
+This proposal _does not_ define any specific runtime--it is designed such that various (first and third-party) implementations of transports (`ActorTransport`s) allow distributed actors to adapt whichever communication patterns that suit a specific use-case.

-To keep it more tangible, we focus on the following two transport types, which each have their unique requirements and have informed the design of this proposal:
+To keep things tangible, we will focus on the following two transport types, with each having their unique requirements and influence on the design of this proposal:

 - Network Actor Transports
-  - clustered server-side systems, simplifying implementation of scalable server-side systems and distributed algorithms,
+  - Clustered server-side systems, simplifying implementation of scalable server-side systems and distributed algorithms
-  - an alternative approach to RPC libraries, offering a more Swifty API while calling into known underlying RPC libraries.
+  - An alternative approach to RPC libraries, offering a more "Swifty" API while calling into known underlying RPC libraries
 - IPC Actor Transports
-  - on Apple platform's, XPC is the primary way applications communicate between daemons and apps, however it is lacking a truly great Swift API.
+  - On Apple platform's, XPC is the primary way applications communicate between daemons and apps.
+However, it lacks a truly great Swift API.
-  - on non-Apple platforms various different ICP mechanisms exist, and they may be implemented very differently, but essentially offer the same request/reply semantics.
+  - On non-Apple platforms various different ICP mechanisms exist, and they may be implemented very differently, but essentially they all offer the same request/reply semantics.

 ## Proposed solution